deep-entertainment/egoventure/docs/hints.md

 ## The hints file

-Goals and hints are stored in a file in CSV format and in a file with the extension TXT (due to Godot issue [#38957](https://github.com/godotengine/godot/issues/38957)).
+Goals and hints are stored in a file in CSV format with the extension TXT (due to Godot issue [#38957](https://github.com/godotengine/godot/issues/38957)).

 The *EgoVenture Game Template* includes a sample file.